 Now, Grandmama and Lela (my great grandmother) rolled these all out by hand into perfect little one-inch balls.
 However, I am just using a cookie dough scoop for mine.

 Once you have your little bon bon balls made, cover them and refrigerate for at least an hour.

-After they are good and cold, melt your chocolate bark in the microwave by breaking the large pieces up in a bowl and microwaving for 45-1 minute intervals, stirring in between each, until melted and creamy.
+After they are good and cold, melt your chocolate bark in the microwave by breaking the large pieces up in a bowl and microwaving for 45-second to 1-minute intervals, stirring in between each, until melted and creamy.